bullet-db/bullet-db.github.io/docs/pubsub/architecture.md

 A PubSub operates in two contexts:

 1. Submitting queries and reading results.
-This is the ```QUERY_SUBMISSION``` context and this is PubSub mode for the Web Service
+This is the ```QUERY_SUBMISSION``` context and the PubSub mode for the Web Service
 2. Reading queries and submitting results.
-This is the ```QUERY_PROCESSING``` context and this is PubSub mode for the Backend
+This is the ```QUERY_PROCESSING``` context and the PubSub mode for the Backend

-A PubSub provides Publisher and Subscriber instances that, depending on which context it is in, do the right thing.
-Publishers in ```QUERY_SUBMISSION``` write queries to your PubSub whereas in ```QUERY_PROCESSING```, they write results.
-Similarly, the Subscribers in ```QUERY_SUBMISSION``` read results but read queries in ```QUERY_PROCESSING```.
+A PubSub provides Publisher and Subscriber instances that, depending on the context it is in, will write and read differently.
+Publishers in ```QUERY_SUBMISSION``` write queries to your PubSub whereas Publishers in ```QUERY_PROCESSING``` write results.
+Similarly, Subscribers in ```QUERY_SUBMISSION``` read results, but Subscribers in ```QUERY_PROCESSING``` read queries.
 A Publisher and Subscriber in a particular context make up read and write halves of the *pipes* for stream of queries and stream of results.

 ### Messages